rnelsonchem/costcalc2/docs/tables_basics.rst

    solid reagents could be included as masses with solvents given as volumes;
    however, the two rules above must be followed.

-#. *Solvent masses are converted to equivalents, unless the "Relative"
+#. *Solvent masses are converted to equivalents, unless the "Sol Recyc"
-   compound and "Sol Recyc" parameter are also defined.* This is important if you want to factor in solvent recycling.
-When a "Relative" compound name is provided along with a mass, the *costcalc* code will convert the mass into volumes, which are affected by the solvent recycling parameter.
+   parameter is also defined.* This is important if you want to factor in solvent recycling.
+When a "Sol Recyc" parameter is provided along with a mass, the *costcalc* code will convert the mass into volumes, which are affected by the given recycling parameter.

 Below is a picture of a example Route table for our demo route using a *Mass* column; this table will give the same results in the *costcalc* costing